TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-03-15-to-route-or-to-action-thats-the-question.md

 * We maintain a `RouteName` references that refer to strings
 * We have to constantly make up a new, unique string to avoid conflicts

-I've been in this situation for years because of confirmation bias.
-I like what I use because I have used it for a long time and I like it.
+I've been in this situation for years because of confirmation bias: "I like what I use because I have used it for a long time and I like it."

 **There is no comparison, A-B testing, or rational thinking**.
 My brain is lazy and comfortable and chooses a known path over anything else.

 <blockquote class="blockquote text-center mt-5 mb-5">
-    When we face unknown new ways and known comfortable suffering,
+    When we face unknown new way and known comfortable suffering,
     <br>
     we often choose to suffer because we are used to it.
 </blockquote>